Skip to main content

 What Are Signs a Child Struggles With Emotional Regulation?

-Children with emotional regulation difficulties show frequent meltdowns over minor triggers, difficulty recovering from disappointment, extreme mood swings, physical aggression when frustrated, and age-inappropriate emotional responses.
-These signs indicate the child needs help building their emotional vocabulary and coping toolkit.
+Kids who struggle with emotional regulation tend to have frequent meltdowns over small triggers, a hard time bouncing back from disappointment, big mood swings, physical aggression when frustrated, and emotional reactions that seem out of proportion for their age.
+These are signs your child needs help building their feelings vocabulary and coping skills.

-Emotional regulation challenges aren’t about being “bad” or “dramatic.”
-They reflect a nervous system that hasn’t yet developed the tools to sort through an overwhelming rush of feeling.
+Emotional regulation struggles aren't about being "bad" or "dramatic."
+Your child's nervous system just hasn't built the tools yet to sort through that overwhelming rush of feeling.

 Emotional Signs